 This can be for many reasons, including:

 Disputes are unfortunately a common part of dealing with online payments, especially for digital goods sales.
 A buyer can charge back a card payment up to 120 days after the product was delivered.
+We recommend that you try to resolve any customer payment issues early to avoid it escalating into a chargeback.
+Ensuring that your contact details are up to date with our Buyer Support Team will also ensure a seamless service and avoid delays that can lead to a dispute.

 It’s important that you keep your dispute rate low.
 An average rate is in the region of 0.1-0.3% of transactions, however a rate above 0.75% is unacceptable.
 We’ll send you a dispute notification whenever we receive a dispute from one of your buyers, we recommend keeping all dispute alerts always switched on (under vendor settings -> alerts).